southwinds-io/http/readme.md

 # HTTP Server Library

-The HTTP server library helps to quickly create a consistent HTTP server with some useful middlewares, OpenAPI and standard access controls.
+The HTTP server library helps to quickly create a consistent HTTP server with some useful middlewares, OpenAPI, Prometheus metrics and standard access controls.

 The server is focused on serving REST style APIs and is based on the [Gorilla Mux](https://github.com/gorilla/mux) request router and dispatcher.